principles of the theory of wealth

 Zoom in Cantor set

 Zoom in Cantor set introduced in 1883.
 Each point in the set is represented here by a vertical line.
 It is built by removing the middle third of a line segment and then repeating the process with the remaining shorter segments.
 The set is the prototype of a fractal; it is self-similar.
-It has been found that some form of conservation law is always responsible behind scaling and self-similarity.
-Can such conservation law coincide with consistency in art forms not just being information ?
+It has been found that some form of conservation law is always responsible for scaling and self-similarity.
+Can such conservation law coincide with consistency in art forms not just being information?
 Welcome to the 19th century…

 I am not aiming at composing an nth music-theatre piece.
-I am neither here willing to write another music piece; even if I will definitely continue in that direction too.
+I am not here willing to write another music piece; even if I will definitely continue in that direction too.
 I would rather strive toward the exploration of a singular form of narration in a purely musical way.
 How to work with time and narration without conveying a story ?

 Such an imaginary logic allows exploring causality in all directions.
-Algorithms of unplayed generative music represent a time where causality is artificially replaced by nested sequences arbitrarily linked together.
-Correlations eventually become causal at the only moment listeners interpret musical patterns they received.
+Algorithms of unplayed generative music represent a time when causality is artificially replaced by nested sequences arbitrarily linked together.
+Correlations eventually become causal at the only moment listeners interpret musical patterns they receive.
 The musical logic and the imaginary logic chosen in the piece are then tightly linked.
 What happens when all inner represented times stop and entropy equals zero ?

 Deep Blue versus Kasparov 1996